LEISURECARE ANNUAL MULTI-TRIP

-We are able to cover most pre-existing medical conditions, though this may be subject to an additional premium.
-Please call our medical screening helpline on 01702 427166 for assistance in obtaining cover for any pre-existing medical conditions.
+We are able to cover many pre-existing medical conditions, subject to an additional premium.
+Please declare your pre-existing medical conditions during the sales process.

-Should I take an EHIC (E111) with me when I travel?
+Should I take an GHIC (replacement to the EHIC) with me when I travel?

-How do I obtain a European Health Insurance Card (EHIC)?
+How do I obtain a Global Health Insurance Card (GHIC)?

 IMPORTANT NOTE – BEWARE OF UNOFFICIAL WEBSITES who require you to pay a fee to process your application or fast track your application.
-The EHIC card is free and cannot be fast tracked.
+The GHIC card is free and cannot be fast tracked.